Music and politics: Rage Against the Machine and Tigres del Norte

+The performance gives historical and social commentary on the xenophobia and racism that is targeted against Mexican and Chicanx folks in the US.
+Both the group and Zach perform the song whilst adding anedoctes about the US government.

+One of the introductory lyrics in the song is "I have to remind them that I didn't cross the border, the border crossed me."
+These words directly reference US and Mexico history.
+Specifically to how a significant amount of what is now considered the Southwest US, was once Mexico.
+These words have also become a slogan for many Latino movements and organizations in the US who aim to fight against xenophobic systems that target immigrants.
+The lyrics that end the song are "Somos mas americanos que todititos los Gringos."
+Meaning, "we are more American than all of the White people."

 Rock the Vote

 Rock the Vote is an American 501(c)(3) non-profit, non-partisan organization founded in Los Angeles in 1990 by Jeff Ayeroff for the purposes of political advocacy.
 Rock the Vote works to engage youth in the political process by incorporating the entertainment community and youth culture into its activities.
 Rock the Vote's stated mission is to "build the political clout and engagement of young people in order to achieve progressive change in our country."

 Hip hop

-Hip hop music has been associated with protest since 1982, when "The Message" by Grandmaster Flash and the Furious Five became known as the first prominent rap record to make a serious “social statement”.
-However the first political rap release has been credited to Brother D and the Collective Effort's 1980 single “How We Gonna Make the Black Nation Rise?” which called the USA a “police state” and rapped about historical injustices such as slavery and ethnic cleansing.
+Hip hop music has been associated with protest since 1982, when "The Message" by Grandmaster Flash and the Furious Five became known as the first prominent rap record to make a serious "social statement".
+However the first political rap release has been credited to Brother D and the Collective Effort's 1980 single "How We Gonna Make the Black Nation Rise?" which called the USA a "police state" and rapped about historical injustices such as slavery and ethnic cleansing.

 Later in the decade hip hop band Public Enemy became "perhaps the most well-known and influential political rap group" and released a series of records whose message and success "directed hip-hop toward an explicitly self-aware, pro-black consciousness that became the culture's signature throughout the next decade," helping to inspire a wave of politicised hip hop by artists such as X Clan, Poor Righteous Teachers, Brand Nubian, 2 Black 2 Strong and Paris.

 The group N.W.A had a political take within their songs.
 Their most controversial song, "Fuck tha Police", shone a light on police brutality and the use of racially biased tactics in Los Angeles during the '80s and '90s.
 Verses such as "Fuck the police, coming straight from the underground, a young nigga got it bad 'cause I'm brown, and not the other color so the police think they have the authority to kill a minority," led them to receive arrest threats for performing police-bashing songs.
 Their song Express Yourself addressed the restrictive limits on rappers in the industry; the video to the song expresses the view that black people have no voice and are punished when they speak up.